Smit271/Smit271/README.md

 Web Development |
 Database

-- 💬 Talk to me about Shows to binge watch on Netflix |
+- 💬 Talk to me about New Technologies |
+Shows to binge watch on Netflix |
 Cricket